doocs/leetcode/solution/1400-1499/1454.Active Users/README_EN.md

 | id            | int     |
 | name          | varchar |
 +---------------+---------+
-id is the primary key for this table.
+id is the primary key (column with unique values) for this table.
 This table contains the account id and the user name of each account.
 </pre>